ScalablePixelStreaming/APIs/docs/instance-customisation/usage.md

 ## Usage

 The following usage guide is intended for users looking to implement the above API into a Go application.
-Although it is possible to generate the necessary code to implement the Instance Customisation Plugin API in other languages, we will not be covering that.
+Although it is possible to generate the necessary code to implement the Instance Customisation Plugin API in other languages, we will not be covering that here.

 ### Generating code